washingtonstateuniversity/WSU-Web-Provisioner/README.md

 ```

 This requires that at least the minion config is available to the virtual machine ahead of time.
 In the example above, a local directory `provision/salt/minions/` would exist containing the minion file `vagrant.conf`.
 An example of how we used to do this in the WSUWP Platform project can be found [in this version](https://github.com/washingtonstateuniversity/WSUWP-Platform/blob/1ece16674191a4692b30240a11dae754efa775fc/Vagrantfile#L91).

+When Vagrant boots the virtual machine with this configuration, Salt will be bootstrapped automatically, and the provisioning settings included in the mapped minion will be followed.
+This also requires that the provisioning be made available to the virtual machine by mapped directory ahead of time.